Reasons Why You Don’t Have to Run Today

 13. Type A personality

-If you haven’t found anything that works for you in this list, then I have nothing for you my friend.
-Looks like you’ll have to go for that run.
-If you are still reading this, I suspect you may have planned to run anyway, no matter how hard we tried to convince you otherwise.
+If you haven’t found anything that works for you in this list, then I have nothing for you, my friend.
+It looks like you’ll have to go for that run.
+If you are still reading this, I suspect you may have thought you don’t have to run today, no matter how hard we tried to convince you otherwise.
 Typical runner, stubborn and know-it-all.
 So enjoy that run, we know you will!